martijnvwezel/watermeter-esphome/README.md

 4. Once connected, open http://192.168.4.1 and select the Wi-Fi SSID the Muino device should join.
 Enter the passphrase.
 5. The Muino Smart Water Meter will try to connect to the selected Wi-Fi network.
 After a short while, check your home network for the device IP address.
 6. In Home Assistant, go to Settings, add the ESPHome integration, and add the Muino device by IP address.
-7. In Home Assistant, go to Energy -> Energy Configuration (three-dot menu), add the new sensor (`sensor.liters`), and optionally set the price per cubic meter.
+7. Only in case you have a meter with 12 phases per rotation (for example, with two bright fields on the disk), set `Number of Phases` to 12 in Home Assistant.
 8. Calibrate the water meter by running approximately 7 liters of water at a constant flow rate.
 This allows the sensor to calibrate itself for accurate readings.
 9. In Home Assistant, set `Lifetime Consumption` to match your physical meter value.
-10. Add the sensor to your Home Assistant Energy dashboard to monitor consumption in real time.
-Optionally add pricing to track water costs.
+10. In Home Assistant, go to Energy -> Energy Configuration (three-dot menu), add the new sensor (`sensor.consumption_lifetime`), and optionally set the price per cubic meter.
 11. Add the sensors to your custom Home Assistant dashboard and enjoy sub-liter precision monitoring.

 ## Home Assistant sensors and controls